 When a patient is harmed by a doctor or medical professional due to incompetence or negligence, a malpractice claim may result.
 The rules on filing malpractice lawsuits vary by state, but in general, all of the following must be provable:

 - Specific damages or harm resulting from the injury.

 - Get insurance.
 At a minimum, it is prudent for any small business to have a Business Owner’s Policy.
 However, because there are unique risks that come with industries in the medical field, healthcare professionals would be wise to consider additional coverages.
-This Coverage Identifier can help you learn about the types of insurance healthcare professionals typically use to protect their businesses.

 - There is no one-size-fits-all solution, so get advice from an attorney to determine your level of risk and exposure, and work with a company that specializes in medical malpractice coverage.
 Start by visiting your state’s department of insurance.